openshift-homeroom/workshop-spawner/README.md

 The `CLUSTER_SUBDOMAIN` template parameter needs to provide the name of the cluster subdomain under which hostnames created for generated routes reside.
 You can also supply your own custom subdomain so long as DNS is setup to direct requests under that subdomain to the cluster.

 The default name used by the deployment will be the same as the configuration.
-If you need to override this, use the `APPLICATION_NAME` template parameter.
+If you need to override this, use the `WORKSHOP_NAME` template parameter.

 If you intend deploying multiple instances of the spawner using the same configuration type, and with the same deployed name, in different projects, you must provide the `NAME_PREFIX` template parameter and pass in a value which when combined with the name of the deployment is unique for the cluster.
 This is necessary as the deployment will create resources which are global and not contained within the project namespace.
 If you don't supply `NAME_PREFIX`, the global resource names will clash for the two deployments.